 ylab("Count")

-This provides the number of observations in each category.
-What if we want to get the percentage?
-There is no stat = "freq" option, so we can borrow from the code we used earlier to create our disadvantage frequency table and pipe this table directly into ggplot().
+This provides the number of observations in each category, which is designated by the argument stat = "count".
+What if we want to show the percentages?
+There is no stat = "freq" option, so we have to calculate those proportions (or percentages) on our own.
+We can borrow from the code we used earlier to create our disadvantage frequency table and pipe this table directly into ggplot().

 neighces %>%